-The global age-related macular degeneration market accounted for revenue of $5,335.7 million in 2015, and it is expected to grow at a CAGR of 7.6% during 2016 - 2022.
-Among the various types, the wet AMD segment is expected to witness the faster growth during the forecast period.
-The global age-related macular degeneration market is growing at a significant rate, due to growing geriatric population, and increasing prevalence of age-related macular degeneration.
-In addition, increasing prevalence of lifestyle associated diseases such as obesity and hypertension, increasing healthcare expenditure and increasing pipeline drugs for AMD are also driving the growth of the global age-related macular degeneration market.
+The global age-related macular degeneration (AMD) market size is predicted to reach $8.9 billion by 2022, growing at a CAGR of 7.6% during the forecast period.
+The growing geriatric population, increasing prevalence of AMD and increasing prevalence of lifestyle associated disease are driving the growth of the AMD industry.
+In addition, increasing pipeline drugs for AMD and increasing healthcare expenditure are also driving the growth of the age-related macular degeneration market.

 GLOBAL AGE-RELATED MACULAR DEGENERATION (AMD) MARKET SIZE BY DRUG $M-2012-2022

-Some of the key companies operating in the global age-related macular degeneration market include Novartis AG, F. Hoffmann-La Roche Ltd., Bayer AG, Regeneron Pharmaceutical, Inc., Acucela, Ophthotech Corporation, Neurotech Pharmaceuticals, Inc., GlaxoSmithKline plc, StemCells Inc and Alimera Sciences, Inc.
+Some of the key companies operating in the global age-related macular degeneration market include F. Hoffmann-La Roche Ltd., Novartis AG, Regeneron Pharmaceutical, Inc., Bayer AG, Ophthotech Corporation, Acucela, GlaxoSmithKline plc, Neurotech Pharmaceuticals, Inc., Alimera Sciences, Inc. and StemCells Inc.